10 Warning Signs That Your Content Creation System Sucks

 Enter: SEO.

 It’s about writing once, then letting that content work for you while you kick back and watch the leads roll in.
-The old way?
-It’s like fishing with a net full of holes.
-This way, you’re casting a net that keeps catching fish, even when you’re off enjoying your life.

-Write once, reap forever.
+Write once, reap twice.

 Building an audience is painfully slow.

-It’s like watching grass grow.
 You don’t just wake up one day with thousands of adoring fans.
 You’ve got to dig in, water the seeds, and then wait.

-Don’t be stupid and jump from one platform to another after a few days of hitting zero likes.
+Don’t be stupid and jump from one platform to another after a few days of getting zero likes.
 You need to stick to something for at least 6 months before even thinking about evaluating the results.

 But what happens after 6 months?

 But let’s say you’ve given it your all, and your audience is flatter than a pancake.
-Now there’s a problem.
-Maybe you’re yelling in the wrong forest.
-You wouldn’t sell ice to Eskimos, would you?

 Slow growth is still growth.
 Sign a 6-month contract.
 Only panic if you’re stuck at zero.